Which types of local anesthetics are no longer available in dental cartridges due to risk of allergic reactions?

 Airway management, circulatory support, and calling for help.

-What medication can be administered by EMS to manage convulsions in cases of LAST?
+medication administered by EMS to manage convulsions in LAST?

 Show answer